 There are two exams for the class, a Midterm and a Final.
 The Midterm will cover lessons 1 through 9.
-It will contain vocabulary words, grammar questions, parsing, and translation.
-The Final will be cumulative, but will be more heavily weighted toward Lessons 10 through 18.
-It will contain vocabulary words, paradigm identification, grammar questions, parsing, and translation.
+It will contain vocabulary words, parsing, and translation.
+The Final will be cumulative but will be more heavily weighted toward Lessons 10 through 18.
+It will contain vocabulary words, parsing, and translation.
 More specific information about the exam formats will be provided in Canvas.